oasis-open/csaf-documentation/archetypes/community-days-timetable.md

 ## Location

+`⚠️ Replace location name and coordinates for the map below and then delete this line.`

-`Information Security Hub at Munich Airport (Südallee 1, 85356 München, Germany)`
+Information Security Hub at Munich Airport (Südallee 1, 85356 München, Germany)

 {{< open-street-maps "48.350442,11.774101" >}}